Miragon/miranum-docs/docs/guides/quick-start/miranum-ide/create-process.md

    <img src={DmnEnterNameId} alt="Enter name and id" style={{width: 480}} />

-2. Drill down to the decision table by clicking on the `table` button in the top left corner of the decision
+2. Drill down to the decision table by clicking on the `Table Button` in the top left corner of the decision

    <img src={DmnSwitchToTable} alt="Switch to table" style={{width: 480}} />